What it’s like living with Dissociation

 Back to the topic at hand, I Dissociate within a Dissociative event.
 Talk about frustrating and mind blowing.
 My mind took me away during the abuse when I was a kid, and now when I have a flashback I can only connect with it so much before my mind takes it away again.
 I get only bits and pieces in each episode and they last for typically a few minutes to as long as 10 minutes.
 I get visions of the abuse, the rooms it happened in, the events themselves, and during that time I’m almost frozen or “stuck”.

 So that’s a little bit about what Dissociation means to me in my daily life.
-I continue to see an amazing therapist twice week, participate in multiple online survivor chats, and immerse myself in writing and education about my trauma.
-For me it’s therapeutic to work through all of this and better understand how I can help myself, and help others.
+For me, it’s therapeutic to work through all of this and better understand how I can help myself, and help others.

 This post was originally a guest blog post for another site, but I’m also posting it here by reader request, due to some issues with accessing that link after their site upgrade.